 The candidates should contact the CSEE Division office and the chair of their doctoral committee for more information.

-Telecommunication and Computer Networking as a Co-Discipline
+Computer Networking and Communication Systems as a Co-Discipline

 Various forms of financial aids (such as graduate research assistantships, graduate teaching assistantships, graduate fellowships) are available through the Computer Science and Electrical Engineering Department and the School of Graduate Studies.
 Contact the discipline coordinator for more information.